avi-jit/avi-jit.github.io/work.md

 ### Disentangling aspects in opinionated text
 I interned with [Dr. Byron C. Wallace](http://www.byronwallace.com/) at Northeastern University in the summer of 2018, working on analyzing online physician reviews from [RateMDs.com](RateMDs.com).
 We ran into an interesting problem of disentangling topics in word embeddings, which I continue to work upon, as a possible solution to automatic tagging of documents for future retrieval.
 [Meta Search](https://diffeo.com/search/) is a startup that provides similar solutions as a searchbar for all your files.

-### K-Note Document Retrieval
+### Word Association for Word Embeddings
-This is yet another project aimed at simplifying information retrieval, by looking not outward but inward for answers.
-I'm attempting to consolidate lessons learnt from neuroscientific and cognitive studies and from my discussions with [Dr. Puneet Bindlish](https://www.linkedin.com/in/puneetbindlish/) (my course instructor for Integrative Intelligence), into a framework that improves search engine recall performances.
-I am also being mentored by [Dr. Biplav Srivastava](https://sites.google.com/site/biplavsrivastava/) (Researcher and Inventor at IBM New York).
+Based on my discussion with [Dr. Puneet Bindlish](https://www.linkedin.com/in/puneetbindlish/) (my course instructor for Integrative Intelligence) and active mentorship by [Dr. Biplav Srivastava](https://sites.google.com/site/biplavsrivastava/) (Researcher and Inventor at IBM New York), I played around with a novel method of evaluating pretrained word vectors with the help of massive word association datasets like the [SWOW](http://www.smallworldofwords.com/new/visualize/) (Small World of Words).
+Our work was accepted as a poster at the third RepEval workshop, collocated with NAACL conference 2019.